daffainfo/ctf-writeup/picoCTF 2023/README.md

 # picoCTF 2023
 CTF writeup for The picoCTF 2023.
-I took part in this CTF competition with the TCP1P team, and got 579th place out of 6918 teams

-Thanks to the team especially @dimasma0305, @rennfurakawa, @Muhammad Reza Pahlevi, @dRe
+I took part in this CTF competition with the TCP1P team, and got 579th place out of 6918 teams, @rennfurakawa, @Muhammad Reza Pahlevi, @dRe

 | Category | Challenge |
 | --- | --- |